Best things to collect for investment

 6. 2016 election newspapers

 About the only thing that people across political lines agree on about the 2016 presidential election is that the outcome was stunning.
-It was one of those turning-point moments likely to go down in U.S. history.
+It was one of those turning-point moments that have made its mark in U.S. history.

 Americans wanting to own a piece of that history are already buying up newspapers from Nov.
 9, 2016, the morning after Election Day.
-Copies of The Wall Street Journal have been selling on eBay for up to $30.
+Copies of The New York Post and Los Angeles Times are selling on eBay for up to $99.

 Years from now, they could be worth more.
 Presidential election newspapers from the 1980s routinely go for up to $45, Poynter reports, and the legendary "Dewey Defeats Truman" error front page from 1948 can be worth thousands.